SolaceSamples/solace-samples-cloudfoundry-java/README.md

 application name: `solace-sample-secure-session`

-This application is based on the Spring Cloud Connector described above, but shows how to use Transport Level Security (TLS) between the Java application and the Solace Messaging Service Instance.
+This application is based on the Spring Cloud Connector described above, but shows how to use Transport Level Security (TLS) between the Java application and the Solace PubSub+ Service Instance.

 * [Online Tutorial](https://dev.solace.com/samples/solace-samples-cloudfoundry-java/secure-session/)